Bonfida/bonfida-dev-guide/src/04_VestingContract.md

 The core data structure on which we are building our program will be called `VestingContract`.
 Since we will be using type-casting through the `bytemuck` library, we need to iterate and think about the various types of constraints our definition will need to obey.

-## First iteration : what data do we need?
+## First iteration: what data do we need?

 Our program's logic will need something equivalent to the following data structure.